Metatavu/vp-kuljetus-transport-management-charts/README.md

 ### Note: RabbitMQ Cluster Operator is not installed together with vp-kuljetus-transport-management-charts

-nstallation on a VP-Kuljetus cluster
+Installation on a VP-Kuljetus cluster

 ### Installing RabbitMQ Cluster Operator in a ```rabbit-system``` namespace: